mglerner/IntroToBiophysics/README.md

 We'll follow Nelson in order, although we'll pick and choose among the chapters and sections based both on my opinions and *your* interests.
 As described above, a research project (paper and presentation) is a key component of the class.
-We expect to cover the majority of Chapters 1-8 and selected sections from chapters 9 and 10.
+The above schedule will get us through all of chapters 1-8 at a comfortable pace.
 As a biophysicist, chapters 9, 10, 11 and 12 are near and dear to my heart, and make a great set of ideas for your independent projects!
+If we move faster than the above schedule, we'll cover selected additional topics.
+If there's significant class interest, we can skip some of chapters 1-8 in order to cover additional topics.

 Even though this is not a lab class, it's grounded in the physical world, and we will collaborate with a lab at South Dakota State